arnaudoff/TelerikAcademy/README.md

 ## TelerikAcademy

-Homework, classwork &amp; exam preparation for the academy.
+Homework, exams &amp; preparation for the academy.

 ### List of contents (so far)
 1. C#